AFCON 2017: Unfancied Cameroon shocks Egypt to win fifth title

 It took 88 minutes, but Cameroon finally got the goal it had been threatening for the majority of the second half.

-Siani's raking, cross field pass found Aboubakar who -- as he had done since coming on -- did brilliantly to single-handedly hold off the advances of Hegazi and Ali Gabr, before flicking the ball over the latter and firing a shot into the far corner.
+Siani's raking, cross field pass found Aboubakar who -- as he had done since coming on -- did brilliantly to singlehandedly hold off the advances of Hegazi and Ali Gabr, before flicking the ball over the latter and firing a shot into the far corner.

 The noise inside Libreville's Stade d'Angondje was deafening, as the entire Cameroon bench left their seats and joined Aboubakar to celebrate in front of a sea of green shirts.